 Lieutenant John Kipling, Irish Guards

 John Kipling was the only son of the author and poet Rudyard Kipling and his wife Carrie.
-John was serving with the 2nd Battalion Irish Guards, promoted to Lieutenant, in the attack on the Chalk Pit north-east of Loos village when he was killed.
-His date of death is recorded as 27th September 1915 and the whereabouts of his body was not known to be formally recorded for the family.
-John had only just turned 18 on 17th August a few weeks before he died.
+John was with the 2nd Battalion Irish Guards, promoted to Lieutenant, in the attack on the Chalk Pit north-east of Loos village when he was wounded and missing.
+His date of death was recorded as 27 September 1915 and the whereabouts of his body was not known to be formally recorded for the family.
+John turned 18 on 17 August 1915, a few weeks before he died.

 After the war John's remains were still officially listed as missing and his father spent many years searching for him and for witnesses who were with him when he was killed.
-John's name was recorded on the Loos Memorial on Panels 9 and 10 for the men of the Irish Guards.
-In the 1990s the Commonwealth War Graves Commission confirmed that they were confident that the body of the unidentified Irish Guards Lieutenant found in 1919 was indeed the body of Lieutenant John Kipling, and he had in fact been reburied by the burial party of 1919 in a military cemetery close to where he was found at that time, St. Marys A.D.S.
-Cemetery.
-Although there is still debate about whether this is John Kipling because of the mistaken map reference provided by the burial party on the burial return in 1919, the Commonwealth War Graves is nevertheless convinced it is John Kipling.
-A headstone for him at the grave of the body reburied from the battlefield in 1919 marks his final resting place.
-John lies in St. Mary's A.D.S.
-Cemetery, Haisnes, grave reference Plot VII, Row D, Grave 2 (see link below).
+John's name was recorded on the Loos Memorial (Panels 9 and 10) for the missing men of the Irish Guards.
+In 1992 the Commonwealth War Graves Commission confirmed that that the unidentified Irish Guards Lieutenant found in 1919 and reburied in St. Marys A.D.S.
+Cemetery was Lieutenant John Kipling.

 Design of the Memorial

 The Loos Memorial was designed by Sir Herbert Baker with sculpture by Charles Wheeler.